sanjiv-65/AD-Lab-assignments/README.md

 Objective:Understand binary classification using logistic regression.
 Experiment:
 Build a logistic regression model to classify emails as spam or not spam.<br>
--Accuracy: A percentage indicating how many emails were correctly classified.
+-Accuracy: A percentage indicating how many emails were correctly classified.<br>
--Assess model performance using accuracy, confusion matrix, and classification report (Classification Report: Precision, Recall, and F1- score for both spam and non-spam classes)
+-Assess model performance using accuracy, confusion matrix, and classification report (Classification Report: Precision, Recall, and F1- score for both spam and non-spam classes)<br>

 Note: We will use a publicly available dataset such as the SpamBase dataset from the UCI Machine Learning Repository or create a simple